Emanuelh77/emanuelh77.github.io/index.md

 ###### Things I like to do:

-- Coding (of course)
+- Machine learning development
 - Play the drums
-- Watch the Office
-- Developing Python projects
+- Indoor soccer

 Check out my repositories on GitHub!